Watch the video above where Jeff describes the following:

 - why there is very little mycelium in grain spawn

-- how companies are taking grain spawn and selling it as a “mushroom” supplement
+- how companies are taking grain spawn and selling it as a “mushroom” product

-Buyer beware: Grain spawn is commonly referred to as mycelium, or mycelium biomass by the companies that sell it as a nutritional supplement.
+Buyer beware: Grain spawn is commonly referred to as mycelium, or mycelium biomass by the companies that sell it as a health product.

 Grain spawn is not mushroom and definitely not a genuine medicinal mushroom product.